gaurav/taxref/README.txt

               light up in red (not matched) or green (matched).

-    8. If you want, you  can save this file as a CSV -- the red/green match status isn't exported, but the canonical name is.
-Eventually, I hope to have it set up so that it adds the taxonId for matched names, which can then be exported to indicate that the name was successfully matched.
+    8. If you want, you  can save this file as a CSV -- the red/green match status isn't exported yet, but the canonical name is.
+I hope to have it set up so that it adds the taxonId for matched names, which can then be exported to indicate that the name was successfully matched.

 3. COPYRIGHT